 TGbe editor: Please add new paragraphs before and after the first paragraph in this subclause as follows

+The Non-Inheritance element can be present as the last element in the Nontransmitted BSSID Profile subelement of a Multiple BSSID element or as the last element in the Per-STA Profile subelement of a Multi-Link element when the profile is complete.

 The Non-Inheritance element when present in the Nontransmitted BSSID Profile subelement of a Multiple BSSID element identifies one or more elements that are not inherited by the BSS corresponding to the nontransmitted BSSID profile that carried it.
 The identified elements are present in the Management frame of the transmitted BSSID that carried the Multiple BSSID element.

+The Non-Inheritance element when present in the Per-STA Profile subelement of a Multi-link element identifies one or more elements that are not inherited by the STA corresponding to the per-STA profile.
+The identified elements are present in the Management frame of the reporting STA that carried the Multi-Link element.